1-7.5-106. Secretary of state – duties and powers

 Editor’s note: This section is similar to former § 1-7.5-106 as it existed prior to 1992.

-Tri-fold envelope that conceals the voter’s mark when folded in a certain way satisfies the requirement that a secrecy envelope be included with mail ballot packets.
+Holding that tri-fold envelope that conceals the voter’s mark when folded in a certain way satisfies the requirement that a secrecy envelope be included with mail ballot packets.
 Bruce v.
 City of Colo.
 Springs, 971 P.2d 679 (Colo.
 App.
 1998).

 1. Definition for Return envelope